Fault Detection and Monitoring using a Data-Driven Information-Based Strategy: Method, Theory, and Application: Problem Formalization

 The proof of Theorem~\ref{the:mismodelling-independence-link} is presented in \ref{sec:proof-mismodelling-independence-link}.
 As shown in the proof, Theorem~\ref{the:mismodelling-independence-link} is a consequence of a generalized version of this result --~Theorem~\ref{the:gen-mdd-dependency}, see \ref{sec:general-theorem}~-- which relaxes assumptions (i) and (ii).

-Importantly, Theorem \ref{the:mismodelling-independence-link} shows that testing the possibility of model drift (see Sec.~\ref{sec:mismodelling-test-def}) reduces to analyzing the statistical dependency (or higher order dependency) between the input $X$ and $Y-\eta(X)$.
+Importantly, Theorem \ref{the:mismodelling-independence-link} shows that testing the existence of faults (see Sec.~\ref{sec:mismodelling-test-def}) reduces to analyzing the statistical dependency (or higher order dependency) between the input $X$ and $Y-\eta(X)$.
 This last variable, which we denominate as \textit{residual}, can be seen as the regression error obtained from the MMSE estimator built from $\mathcal{H}_0$ (the nominal model).